bibincnair/bibincnair.github.io/README.md

-# My Academic Blog

-This is my personal academic blog where I write about research papers, books, and courses I'm studying.
-Built with Jekyll using the clean and minimal Lanyon theme, this site serves as my digital notebook for documenting my learning journey in AI, NLP, and related fields.
+# Stochastic Scribbler ✨

+Personal blog by **Bibin** documenting explorations in technology, research papers, and development.
+Built with Jekyll using the modern and feature-rich Hydejack theme.

 ## What You'll Find Here

-- **📄 Paper Reviews**: Deep dives into research papers with technical explanations, key insights, and mathematical formulations
+- **📄 Paper Reviews**: Deep dives into research papers with technical explanations and key insights
-- **📚 Book Notes**: Summaries and reflections on technical books I'm reading
+- **📚 Book Notes**: Summaries and reflections on technical books and learning materials
-- **🎓 Course Notes**: Documentation of online courses, lectures, and learning materials
+- **🎓 Course Notes**: Documentation from online courses, lectures, and tutorials
+- **💻 Development**: Programming insights, tools, and best practices
-- **🧠 Survey Papers**: Comprehensive reviews of survey papers covering important topics in AI/ML
+- **🧠 Research**: Comprehensive reviews covering important topics in AI/ML

 ## Recent Topics

 - Transformer architectures and attention mechanisms
-- Large Language Models (LLMs) and their applications
+- Large Language Models (LLMs) and training techniques
-- Parameter-efficient fine-tuning techniques
+- Parameter-efficient fine-tuning methods
 - GPU computing and parallel programming
-- DevOps practices and methodologies
+- DevOps practices and system design

 ## Technical Setup

-This blog is built with:
+This blog is powered by:
-- **Jekyll** for static site generation
+- **Jekyll 4.3** for static site generation
-- **MathJax 3** for rendering mathematical equations
-- **Lanyon theme** for clean, content-focused design
+- **Hydejack 9** theme for modern, responsive design
+- **KaTeX** for fast mathematical equation rendering
-- **GitHub Pages** for hosting
+- **GitHub Actions** for automated deployment to GitHub Pages
+- **Custom branding** with personalized logo and styling

-## Running Locally
+## Development

-To run this blog locally for development:
+To run this blog locally:

 ```bash
 # Install dependencies